Real-Time Budget Alerts for AI Agents: Designing Cycles' Webhook Event System

 Delivery guarantees: at-least-once with HMAC signing

 Every delivery includes an X-Cycles-Event-Id header containing the event's unique ID.
-Receivers store processed event IDs and skip duplicates.
-This is the same pattern used by Stripe, GitHub, and every other webhook system at scale.
+Receivers store processed event IDs and skip duplicates, a standard webhook idempotency pattern.

 Why HMAC-SHA256?